-- Good for dissolving gums and resins, but not necessary for most plant material. - Extracts the aromatics and essential oils bound in a plant that do not dissipate easily. - The alcohol strength can produce a tincture that is not easy to take.
+- Good for dissolving gums and resins but not necessary for most plant material. - Extracts the aromatics and essential oils bound in a plant that do not dissipate easily. - The alcohol strength can produce a tincture that is not easy to take.
 Stronger is not always better! - Often used for drop dosage plants. - Will totally dehydrate herbs.

-TINCTURES EXTRACTION & BOTTLING TIME
+TINCTURES EXTRACTION TIME, BOTTLING

-Store your tincture in a cool, dry, dark place.
+Store your tincture in a cool, dry, dark cabinet.
 Shake several times a week.
-If the alcohol evaporates a bit and the herb is not completely submerged, top off jar with more alcohol.
+If the alcohol evaporates a bit and the herb is not totally submerged, top off the jar with more alcohol.
 Herbs exposed to air can introduce mold and bacteria into your tincture.
-Extract for 2 to 4 weeks.
+Extract for 6-8 weeks.